dotnet/AspNetCore.Docs/aspnetcore/security/cookie-sharing.md

 * The authentication cookie name is set to a common value of `.AspNet.SharedCookie`.
 * The `AuthenticationType` is set to `Identity.Application` either explicitly or by default.
-* A common app name is used to enable the data protection system to share data protection keys (`SharedCookieApp`).
+* A common app name, `SharedCookieApp`, is used to enable the data protection system to share data protection keys.
 * `Identity.Application` is used as the authentication scheme.
 Whatever scheme is used, it must be used consistently *within and across* the shared cookie apps either as the default scheme or by explicitly setting it.
 The scheme is used when encrypting and decrypting cookies, so a consistent scheme must be used across apps.
 * A common [data protection key](xref:security/data-protection/implementation/key-management) storage location is used.
   * In ASP.NET Core apps, <xref:Microsoft.AspNetCore.DataProtection.DataProtectionBuilderExtensions.PersistKeysToFileSystem*> is used to set the key storage location.
   * In .NET Framework apps, Cookie Authentication Middleware uses an implementation of <xref:Microsoft.AspNetCore.DataProtection.DataProtectionProvider>. `DataProtectionProvider` provides data protection services for the encryption and decryption of authentication cookie payload data.
 The `DataProtectionProvider` instance is isolated from the data protection system used by other parts of the app.
-[DataProtectionProvider.Create(System.IO.DirectoryInfo, Action\<IDataProtectionBuilder>)](xref:Microsoft.AspNetCore.DataProtection.DataProtectionProvider.Create*) accepts a <xref:System.IO.DirectoryInfo> to specify the location for data protection key storage.
+[DataProtectionProvider.Create(System.IO.DirectoryInfo, Action/<IDataProtectionBuilder>)](xref:Microsoft.AspNetCore.DataProtection.DataProtectionProvider.Create*) accepts a <xref:System.IO.DirectoryInfo> to specify the location for data protection key storage.
 * `DataProtectionProvider` requires the [Microsoft.AspNetCore.DataProtection.Extensions](https://www.nuget.org/packages/Microsoft.AspNetCore.DataProtection.Extensions/) NuGet package:
-  * In ASP.NET Core 2.x apps, reference the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
   * In .NET Framework apps, add a package reference to [Microsoft.AspNetCore.DataProtection.Extensions](https://www.nuget.org/packages/Microsoft.AspNetCore.DataProtection.Extensions/).
 * <xref:Microsoft.AspNetCore.DataProtection.DataProtectionBuilderExtensions.SetApplicationName*> sets the common app name.
+For more information, see [SetApplicationName changes in .NET 6](xref:security/data-protection/configuration/overview#setapplicationname)

 ## Share authentication cookies with ASP.NET Core Identity